joanarr13/Capstone/README.md

 Overall, in the process of development of our project, we used LLM's from OpenAI, Python was the chosen programming language.
 Additionally, our chatbot was applied, and further on deployed, on a streamlit app.
 Finally, the company's website was done using WIX.

 <a name="main_chal"></a>
-### What were the main challenges faced?
+### - What were the main challenges faced?
 FALTAM AQUI COISAS

 <a name="rep_desc"></a>
 ## Repository Description
-This repository contains all the files ...
+This repository contains all the files created during the development of our project.
+In the following paragraphs will be a description of how the repository is organized and what each file contains:
+- [Prompts folder](Capstone/tree/master/Prompts): contains all the prompts

 <a name="proj_use"></a>
 ## How To Use the Project.
 How to Install and Run the Project
 (FALTAM AQUI COISAS)

 <a name="credits"></a>
+##
 #### Project Developed by:
 - Bruna Faria | 20211529@novaims.unl.pt
 - Catarina Oliveira | 20211616@novaims.unl.pt
 - Inês Vieira | 20211589@novaims.unl.pt
 - Joana Rosa | 20211516@novaims.unl.pt
 - Rita Centeno | 20211579@novaims.unl.pt
+##

 <a name="license"></a>
-## LICENSE (FALTA ESCOLHERMOS ISTO!!!
+## LICENSE (FALTA ESCOLHERMOS ISTO!!!)